dbos-inc/dbos-demo-apps/bank/README.md

 Once you click "Create a New Account" several times in both bank1 and bank2, you will see a list of accounts displayed with their `Account ID`, `Balance`, `Type`, and `Actions`.
 Initially, all accounts have zero balance.
 Select the "Choose an Action" drop-down menu next to each account, you will see several options:
 - "Transaction History" displays a list of past transactions from latest to oldest.
-- "Deposit" allows you to deposite from either cash or from an account in another bank backend.
+- "Deposit" allows you to deposit either from cash or an account in another bank backend.
-- "Withdraw" allows you to withdraw to either cash or to an account in another bank backend.
+- "Withdraw" allows you to withdraw either to cash or an account in another bank backend.
 - "Internal Transfer" allows you to transfer between your own accounts within the same bank backend.

 Sometimes the JWT token would expire and cause failures.
 You can refresh the page and try again.
 Refreshing the webpage obtains a new token.